isaact/vue-infinity/README.md

 # Vue-Infinity

-*Build lightning-fast Vue apps that only render what the user can see*
+*Build lightning-fast Vue apps that only render what is on-screen*

 Vue-Infinity brings a radical efficiency boost to your UI by applying the same principle that powers 3D engines: if it’s not in visible, it doesn’t get rendered.
 This lets your app handle hundreds or thousands of elements without bloating memory, janking or killing batteries.